deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 of the steam coming off her drink.

 Sean gripped her upper shoulder and pulled her a little closer still.
-She was tense – no, check that, she was shivering.
+She was tense---no, check that, she was shivering.
 “Fuck, are you okay?”

 She turned a little more towards him.
 “Yeah, I'm…you're warm.”